argiepiano/alt_login/README.txt

 2. Enable the module at Administer -> Modules.

-3. At Administer -> Access control, set the 'create alterate login' permission for those roles that should be able to create/edit an alt login.
+3. At Administration » People » Permissions, set the 'Create alternate login' permission for those roles that should be able to create/edit an alt login.
 If a user has and alt login created for them, but they do not have create permissions, then the alt login will be displayed as a non-editable form item.

-4. At Administer -> User Settings, set your preference for displaying the alternate login option upon user registration.
+4. At Administration » Configuration » People, set your preference for displaying the alternate login option upon user registration.
 Note that permissioned users can still add/edit their alternate login at their account edit page regardless of this setting.